 At Brown, the program is administered by the Graduate School and the Harriet W. Sheridan Center for Teaching and Learning.

 Up to four doctoral students will be selected for the honor of serving as a Brown/Wheaton Faculty Fellow in 2014-2015.
 Application for this distinctive training opportunity is open to doctoral students in all four disciplines, based on the eligibility criteria outlined below.

 Brown doctoral students who have completed their coursework, advanced to candidacy (are at the dissertation-writing stage), have at least two semesters of college-level teaching experience, and are currently in their third, fourth or fifth year of studies are eligible to apply for the Brown/Wheaton Faculty Fellows Program.
 See application instructions below, but note that students currently in their fifth year of study (i.e., rising sixth-year students) will need to submit a Dissertation Completion Proposal (DCP) that mentions application to this program.
 The Graduate School, pooling resources with graduate programs, may award meritorious DCPs with stipend support, a tuition scholarship, health insurance coverage, or a combination thereof.
 Brown/Wheaton Faculty Fellows receive stipend support.

 Successful candidates will have a strong commitment to teaching, as demonstrated by their participation in departmental teaching seminars and/or in the Sheridan Center's teaching certificate programs.
 The ideal applicants will have completed the Sheridan Center's Certificate I program.

-All applicants, be they rising fourth-, fifth- or sixth-year students, must submit a cover letter and CV to Wheaton Associate Provost Gail Sahar by February 15.
+All applicants, be they rising fourth-, fifth- or sixth-year students, must submit a cover letter and CV to Wheaton Associate Provost Gail Sahar by the second Friday in February.
 (Submit these two documents via email as separate pdf files; see contact information below.)
 Applicants’ cover letters should describe their credentials and teaching experience and their research agendas and intellectual interests.
 The letter, which should not exceed two pages, should include a description of the applicant’s teaching competencies broadly defined as well as a one-paragraph description of a new course the applicant proposes to teach at Wheaton.
 Applicants may propose courses that meet curricular needs identified by Wheaton College departments/programs.